zaimabdullah/laravel-social-media-website/NOTE_ME.md

 29. Deleting Posts and Comments by Admin Users

-- admin user = able to delete posts made by regular + other admin users inside group, edit posts of own/other admin user, CANNOT delete comment in other user post
+- admin user = able to delete posts made by regular + other admin users inside group, CANNOT edit posts inside of own group, CANNOT delete comment in other user post

 - owner of posts = able to delete their own posts & own/others comment on their posts (either regular or group admin comment)